maldun/UltraMekGodot/README.md

 - Alarm1.wav by Rotaredom -- https://freesound.org/s/686859/ -- License: Creative Commons 0

+### Copyright

+MechWarrior, BattleMech, ‘Mech and AeroTech are registered trademarks of The Topps Company, Inc. Original BattleTech material Copyright by Catalyst Game Labs All Rights Reserved.
+Used without permission.

+This program uses assets of MegaMek (https://megamek.org/) which were kindly granted with permission of the MegaMek team.
+This project is designed with MekHQ and MegaMekLab in mind for management, so definitely check them out!

 ## License
 UltraMekGodot is a game implementd in Godot/C++/Python (compatible with MegaMek)